JCSU President's Biography

 Among his many honors, Dr. Carter was appointed a Sloan Scholar at Morehouse College, a Danforth Fellow at Boston University, and a Merrill Scholar at Robert College, Istanbul, Turkey.
 Since becoming president, Dr. Carter has become very involved in the Charlotte community and received the Newcomer of the Year Award from Leadership Charlotte in 2010.

-He serves on the boards of: Charlotte Center City Partners, Duke Mansion/The Lee Institute, Opera Carolina, Greater Enrichment Program, Charlotte Regional Partnership, Mint Museum, Foundation of the Carolinas, Council for Children’s Rights, Street Car Advisory Committee, Fifth Third Bank Affiliate Board, Council of Independent Colleges, North Carolina Council of Independent Colleges, CIAA and Center City 20/20 Vision Plan.
+He serves on the boards of: Charlotte Center City Partners, Charlotte Chamber of Commerce, Charlotte Regional Partnership, Duke Mansion/The Lee Institute, Opera Carolina, Mint Museum, Foundation for the Carolinas, Council for Children’s Rights, Fifth Third Bank Affiliate Board, North Carolina Council of Independent Colleges, Central Intercollegiate Athletic Association, 100 Black Men of Charlotte, Association of Governing Boards and the United Negro College Fund.

 Dr. Carter was honored with the 2011 Charlotte Catalyst Humanitarian Award for his efforts in diversity and philanthropy as a leader in the community.
 Through Dr. Carter’s ambitious vision, JCSU is exceeding goals and attracting national attention for its positive changes and local support.
 The University is creating a path of success emphasizing partnership, revitalization, and transformation.